You are here

 (Faculty who need to access the slides on the weekend may inquire at the circulation desk)

-Among the artists represented in this collection of more than 300 items are Robert Rauschenberg, Sarah Bryant, Ed Ruscha, Sol Lewitt, Angela Lorenz, Tamara Oppenheimer, Laura Davidson, Stephanie Stigliano, Paper Rad and Laurie Anderson.
+Among the artists represented in this collection of over 400 items are Robert Rauschenberg, Sarah Bryant, Ed Ruscha, Sol Lewitt, Angela Lorenz, Julie Chen, Laura Davidson, Stephanie Stigliano, Paper Rad, and Laurie Anderson.

 Both classes and individuals are welcome to use the collection.
 To book a class contact Greg Wallace at email@example.com.
 For an individual appointment contact Rachel Resnik at firstname.lastname@example.org.